 This was pre television domination and people came to watch trials for entertainment.
 Everyone was far more willing than today to take time with the trial proceedings.
 Lawyers who couldn’t quote scripture, Shakespeare, poetry or great literature in argument were regarded as not very good lawyers.
 All objections were speeches to the jury with great drama.
 There were no time limitations for jury selection or anything else.
-In the summmer there were no jury trials which is when trial would take time to go on vacation.
+In the summer there were no jury trials which is when trial lawyers would go on vacation.

 Auto policies were $5,000 per person and $10,000 per accident.
 A $100,000 jury verdict would be considered amazing.
-Most jury verdicts were in the $750 – $1500 range and trials often were three days only in length.
+Most jury verdicts were in the $750 – $1500 range and trials often less than three days in length.
 As you might imagine, I tried a huge number of jury cases under those circumstances as did most lawyers of that time.
-In addition, I, along with most other lawyers in Skagit County, too every other kind of case as well.
+In addition, I, along with most other lawyers in Skagit County, took every other kind of legal issues as well.
 Boundary line disputes, divorce, custody disputes, condemnation cases and anything else that walked in the door.
 No one specialized in small counties.